Introduction to Beer Olympics

 Beer Mile

-The beer mile combines running and beer drinking, with participants consuming a beer at the start of each quarter-mile lap.
-It’s a test of both physical endurance and alcohol tolerance.
+The beer mile is a unique challenge that combines running with drinking beer.
+Participants have to drink one beer at the beginning of each quarter-mile lap.
+It’s a true test of both how much you can physically endure and your ability to handle alcohol.

 Preparation and Equipment